Karl Urban Workout and Diet in 2026

 Saturday: Active Rest

-Saturdays are reserved as Karl Urban's active rest days, during which he engages in activities he enjoys, such as surfing or fishing.
+Saturdays are Karl Urban's active rest days, spent doing things he enjoys like surfing or fishing.

 Sunday: Rest